leandromet/nlp_project_cuda/ajuda_doc/proposal/c4_Leandro_Proposal_Updated_2025.md

 ### Indigenous Data Sovereignty Principles

+Research involving Indigenous territories requires careful attention to Indigenous data sovereignty principles, even when utilizing publicly available datasets.
+Indigenous rights extend beyond data ownership to encompass territorial representation, cultural interpretation, and policy implications that may affect Indigenous communities regardless of data source.

 #### CARE Principles

-The research framework embraces Collective Benefit by designing research to benefit indigenous communities, while respecting Authority to Control by ensuring indigenous communities maintain control over their data.
-The approach emphasizes Responsibility by holding researchers accountable to indigenous communities, and maintains Ethics by aligning research with indigenous values and ethical frameworks.
+The research framework embraces **Collective Benefit** by designing research to benefit indigenous communities and ensuring that research outcomes support Indigenous self-determination and land stewardship goals. **Authority to Control** is respected by ensuring indigenous communities maintain meaningful control over how their territories are represented and analyzed, including the right to review and modify interpretations of publicly available data affecting their lands.

+The approach emphasizes **Responsibility** by holding researchers accountable to indigenous communities for research conduct, interpretation, and dissemination, while maintaining **Ethics** by aligning research with indigenous values and ethical frameworks, including traditional governance systems and cultural protocols.

 #### OCAP Principles

-The research acknowledges Ownership by recognizing that indigenous communities own their data, while respecting Control by allowing communities to control data collection and use.
-Access principles ensure that communities determine who can access their data, while Possession rights guarantee that communities have the right to possess their data.
+The research acknowledges **Ownership** by recognizing that indigenous communities have inherent rights to their territories and the knowledge generated about them, while respecting **Control** by allowing communities to control how their territories are represented in research, even when using public datasets.

+**Access** principles ensure that communities determine who can access territory-specific analysis and findings, while **Possession** rights guarantee that communities have the right to possess and control territory-specific data products and analytical outputs.

+### Public Data Ethics Framework

+#### Risks of Extractive Research with Public Data

+Using publicly available satellite imagery and government datasets without Indigenous engagement can lead to significant harm through misinterpretation, such as labeling culturally managed lands as "degraded" or "unused," and harmful policy impacts including conservation policies that restrict Indigenous land use or development policies that ignore traditional governance systems.

+The research recognizes that Hansen's Global Forest Change data and MapBiomas datasets, while publicly available, still depict Indigenous territories subject to inherent rights and jurisdiction under UNDRIP and national frameworks.
+Interpretations and policy recommendations derived from these datasets can significantly impact Indigenous communities, creating ethical obligations regardless of data source.

+#### Legal and Ethical Precedents

+Canada's DRIPA (Declaration on the Rights of Indigenous Peoples Act) and Brazil's ongoing Marco Temporal debates demonstrate that even public land-use data can become contested in Indigenous rights cases.
+Academic best practices increasingly require Indigenous engagement for research affecting Indigenous lands, as reflected in SSHRC and Tri-Council guidelines.

-## Implementation Strategies
+### Implementation Strategies

-### Community Protocols

-Research activities will follow Free, Prior, and Informed Consent protocols for all activities, while establishing community advisory structures for ongoing oversight.
-Data sharing agreements will prioritize community ownership, and the research design remains flexible and responsive to community needs.

-### Knowledge Protection
+#### Indigenous Data Sovereignty Protocol for Public Data Research

+Even when utilizing publicly available datasets such as Hansen's Global Forest Change and MapBiomas, this research implements a comprehensive protocol that recognizes Indigenous rights extend beyond data ownership to encompass governance over knowledge interpretation and territorial representation.

+Prior to conducting any territory-specific analysis, the research will notify affected Indigenous Nations of our intent to study their territories, providing clear information about research objectives, methodologies, and potential outcomes.
+Sample maps and preliminary analyses will be provided for verification of accuracy and cultural appropriateness, ensuring technical interpretations align with Indigenous knowledge.
+Meaningful collaboration opportunities will be extended including contextualizing forest change causes, identifying traditional management practices, and contributing local knowledge to improve analytical accuracy.

+Indigenous Nations maintain complete authority over their territorial representation in research outputs.
+If communities identify errors in public data interpretation such as misclassified cultural burns as "deforestation" or traditional harvesting areas as "degraded lands," the research will adjust methodology to incorporate Indigenous knowledge and correct misinterpretations.
+Indigenous perspectives will be cited in methodological limitations and data interpretation sections, with alternative interpretations documented that reflect traditional land management practices.
+Indigenous Nations retain complete authority to request their territory be excluded from comparative case studies, spatial analysis, maps, visualizations, interactive tools, policy recommendations, and academic publications without requirement for justification.

+Indigenous partners will receive comprehensive review opportunities with drafts of all materials referencing their lands provided with 30-day minimum review windows, extended as needed.
+Communities may contribute contextual information such as "While satellite data shows X, our traditional knowledge indicates Y..." and will be invited to co-author relevant sections or publications where appropriate.
+Alternative output formats recognize diverse communication preferences including printed atlases, community workshops, oral presentation summaries, territory-specific reports delivered directly to Indigenous governments, and culturally appropriate materials designed with Indigenous communication protocols.

+All processed datasets will be deposited with partner Nations' archives upon request, ensuring long-term community access.
+Technical documentation will accompany materials explaining analytical methods, limitations, and appropriate applications in plain language.
+Training will be provided for community members to utilize and modify analytical tools independently.
+Indigenous communities will maintain perpetual rights to ongoing access to updated analyses and technical support, authority to request changes to analytical parameters or interpretations, and control over how territory-specific data products are shared or distributed.

+If meaningful engagement is not achieved despite systematic outreach efforts, research findings will include explicit statements such as "This analysis used publicly available data without Indigenous validation; results should be interpreted cautiously."
+Methodological limitations will be clearly documented when Indigenous knowledge is unavailable, with conservative interpretation of results affecting Indigenous territories without community input.
+A formal process will enable communities to submit corrections to published materials with commitment to rapid response, request removal of contested content from publicly accessible platforms, and maintain communication channels for continued feedback and relationship building.

-The research framework maintains respect for confidential traditional knowledge while requiring community approval for all dissemination activities.
+The research framework maintains respect for confidential traditional knowledge while requiring community approval for all territory-specific dissemination activities.
 Attribution and recognition of indigenous contributions will be prioritized, along with protection of intellectual property rights.

----

-## Expected Outcomes

-This research will generate multiple types of outputs designed to serve diverse stakeholder communities and ensure practical application of findings.
-The outcomes are structured to provide both immediate practical value and long-term analytical capacity for land management and policy development.

-### Academic Outputs

-The PhD dissertation will provide comprehensive analysis integrating policy evaluation, land cover change assessment, and comparative case study findings.
-Three to four peer-reviewed publications will target policy analysis, remote sensing, and environmental management journals, while conference presentations will share findings at indigenous studies, environmental policy, and remote sensing conferences.
-Methodological contributions will document integrated analytical frameworks for policy-land cover analysis.

-### Practical Tools and Resources

-Land cover analysis software will provide user-friendly analytical tools for land managers to conduct ongoing monitoring, while policy evaluation frameworks will offer standardized approaches for assessing forest policy effectiveness.
-Decision support systems will create interactive platforms for comparing policy scenarios and outcomes, supported by comprehensive training materials that guide application of analytical methodologies across different contexts.

-### Policy and Management Outputs

-Policy briefs will provide concise summaries of findings for government agencies and policy makers, while technical reports will deliver detailed analytical results for land management professionals.
-Best practices documentation will capture transferable insights for forest management and conservation, complemented by comparative analysis reports that offer cross-regional lessons for policy development.

-### Community-Focused Outputs

-Community-accessible tools will provide simplified monitoring systems for indigenous land management, while capacity building materials will offer training resources for community-based land monitoring.
-Knowledge sharing platforms will create online resources for sharing experiences and lessons learned, supported by partnership frameworks that model respectful collaboration between communities and researchers.
+Communities can opt out of being named in case studies or request specific territorial boundaries to be excluded from analysis.
+Where communities decline collaboration, territories will be excluded from analysis or included only with clear disclaimers indicating non-endorsement.
+Analysis will include Indigenous perspectives on land management practices, avoiding mischaracterization of traditional land use as degradation or abandonment.

+Indigenous partners may participate in research design, data interpretation, and output development through co-development approaches where territory-specific tools and resources are developed collaboratively, with communities maintaining control over analytical products.
+Alternative engagement levels include consultation models where communities review public data analysis and provide feedback on interpretations before publication, notification approaches where communities are informed of research activities and provided with territory-specific results, or territorial exclusion where communities decline engagement and territories are excluded from analysis entirely.

+The methodology incorporates Indigenous data sovereignty principles through community-controlled research protocols, with communities determining their level of engagement from full collaboration to territorial exclusion.
+The research framework ensures that even public data analysis respects Indigenous rights and territorial jurisdiction through flexible engagement that accommodates various levels of community engagement while maintaining ethical standards, community control over territory-specific interpretations and analytical products, and benefit sharing through practical tools, policy advocacy, and capacity building initiatives designed to serve Indigenous communities.

 ### Data and Knowledge Products